joachimchauvet/HTMLPurifer-html5/README.md

     git clone https://github.com/Masterjoa/HTMLPurifier-html5

-Finally, view the example.php file to see how it works.
+Note: Make sure HTMLPurifier si installed if you do not install using composer.

 More info
 ======================
+View the example.php file to see how it works.

 HTMLPurifier: http://htmlpurifier.org/